fauna/fauna-sample-datasets/ecommerce/SampleApp/README.md

-# ByteMart e-commerce store schema creation files
+# E-commerce sample app store schema creation files

 This directory contains Fauna Schema Language (FSL) files to create the schema for a sample e-commerce store.